 Serving you an explosion of umami flavours.
 This crunchy broccolini salad mixed with earthy mushrooms and caramelised roasted garlic together with a sweet-savoury teriyaki salad dressing is something you need to try now.

-Why You’ll Love Broccolini Salad
+Why You’ll Love Our Broccolini Salad with Mushrooms

 As much as you don’t normally think of broccolini in a salad, it works very well.
 Broccolini is not like other green vegetables where it might wilt when cooked or get mushy when dressed in salad dressing.
-It still retains its shape and crunch when cooked.
+Broccolini still retains its shape and crunch when cooked.

-I have taken an Asian twist with this Broccolini Salad by using a sweet umami teriyaki salad dressing plus mixing classic Asian flavours such as garlic and chilli.
+I have taken an Asian twist with this Broccolini Salad recipe by using a sweet umami teriyaki salad dressing plus mixing classic Asian flavours such as garlic and chilli.

 What is Broccolini?